vsal55555/Medallion_Architecture_BigQuery/README.md

 ### Activities

 - Export data from SQL Server
-- Upload CSV files into BigQuery Sandbox
+- Upload parquet file into BigQuery Sandbox
+- Parquet is a modern analytics file format designed for big data which internally stored column-by-column.
+This is called Columnar Storage.
+In contrast with csv, which Stores data row-by-row.
 - Preserve original schema and source records
 - No transformations applied